theewook/war-sec-clustr/README.md

    $ curl -vL http://localhost:8080/spring-sec/logout -b cookies.txt -X POST

 Note the URL pattern /logout which invokes the LogoutServlet.
 This servlet invalidates the session, causing the logout.
-The servlet's response is a redirect to the context path, which causes a redirect to the welcome page (index.jsp) but of course because we are now logged out, this, in turn, causes a redirect back to the login page.
+The servlet's response is a redirect to the context path, but because we're logged out, we should ultimately be redirected back to the login page by whatever route the server sees fit.
+The cookie in cookies.txt is now invalid and no use to us.